sahilthombare/Java-Project-1/README.md

    website information, enhancing user convenience and security.

-Note : please create a seperate folder and then place the soucre code of this project in it , because
+Note : Please create a seperate folder and then place the soucre code of this project in it , because
        after compilation the " credentials.txt " file will be created.
        And it will become easier for you to manage the text file.

+       For better Ui dont expand the window , let it reamin as it is.